LRvdLinden/uptimerobot_dd_addon/README.md

 - change the `alias:` `ok:` `ko:` name into `online`, `offline`, `up` or `down`
 - copy the above string if you need more cards for more `binary_sensor`

+## Configuration ⚙️

+Uptime card is highly customizable.
+See Github [Uptime Card](https://github.com/dylandoamaral/uptime-card) for all the options

 ## Result
 ---
 ![uptimerobot](https://user-images.githubusercontent.com/77990847/114383489-e59e8f80-9b8d-11eb-838f-a3caa9539f61.png)

 ---
-Enjoy my card?
+Enjoy my dashboard?
 Help me out for a couple of :beers: or a :coffee:!

 [![coffee](https://www.buymeacoffee.com/assets/img/custom_images/black_img.png)](https://www.buymeacoffee.com/LRvdLinden)